Registration / Re-registration

 ParcourSup

-You must strictly adhere to a specific timeline to confirm your course preferences and complete your online registration at the University, in accordance with the decree of January 24, 2025, regarding the national pre-registration timeline for applicants from ParcourSup.
+You must strictly adhere to a specific timeline to confirm your course preferences and complete your online registration at the University, in accordance with the decree of December 22, 2025, regarding the national pre-registration timeline for applicants through ParcourSup.

-Visit the ParcourSup website for information on how to confirm your offers, and visit the website of the academic department where you are enrolling for details on how to complete your registration, including the schedule, required documents, and online registration.
+Visit the ParcourSup website to learn how to confirm your offers, and visit the website of the academic department where you are enrolling for information on how to complete your enrollment: schedule, required documents, and online registration.

-You must strictly adhere to a specific timeline for responding to admission offers and completing your enrollment at the University, in accordance with the decree of February 25, 2025, regarding the timeline for the online application and admission process for first-year master’s programs.
+You must strictly adhere to a specific timeline for responding to the admission offers you receive and for completing your enrollment at the University, in accordance with the decree of February 13, 2026, regarding the timeline for the online application and admissions process for the first year of the master’s program.

 Visit MonMaster.gouv.fr to learn about the admission requirements.